How Agile Improves Asset Manager Selection Process

 When every hour saved is reinvested in deeper analysis or smarter collaboration, the compounding impact is significant for teams and portfolios alike.

-Agile processes enhance team performance by pushing the evaluation frontier outward, giving selectors more time, better tools, and access to richer datasets.
+Agile process enhances team performance by pushing the evaluation frontier outward, giving selectors more time, better tools, and access to richer datasets.

 • Time Budgets: Manual, non-value-add tasks like email chasing, file sorting, or administrative coordination get automated or eliminated.
 Teams can redirect time to the analytical work such as reading research, scoring, interpreting, and discussing.